EPCs: What are they, and why do they matter?

 Summary

-If you end up with a rating below what you were hoping for, fear not – there are things you can do to improve it.
-Try introducing a few energy-saving features to your home.
+• If you end up with a rating below what you were hoping for, fear not – there are things you can do to improve it.
+This may include finding missing information the assessor has requested, or you can try introducing a few energy-saving features to your home.
+However, note that a new EPC must be generated if you do this (which will cost you), so change older bulbs with newer energy-efficient LED bulbs before the assessor comes to your home.

-If you want to get a head start on this, check out our Eco Home Hub, where you can find a range of useful articles to help you.
+• If you want to get a head start on this, check out our Eco Home Hub, where you can find various useful articles to help you.

 Written by: